Skyline Ridge Fire Company

 2026 Wildfire Season Outlook

-Based on year-to-date wildfire activity through May 1, 2026, the current season is trending toward above-normal conditions nationwide.
-Fire starts are running approximately 49% above the 10-year average, with over 1.84 million acres already burned—about 93% above the historical pace for this point in the year.
+Based on year-to-date wildfire activity through June 5, 2026, the current season is trending well above normal nationwide.
+Fire starts are running approximately 41% above the 10-year average, while more than 2.4 million acres have already burned—approximately 93% above the historical average for this point in the year.

 Skyline Ridge Fire Company, LLC